sartra/React-Starter-2.0/README.md

  2. `npm install`

  Upon very first installation, the postinstall command in the package.json will build a bundle.js file for you, and insert it into the dist folder.
+The components folder contains a few small sample components to show you how things are connected together.
+Feel free to delete/modify the files as needed for your project.

 ## Running ##